Skip to content

 Like many other provinces, British Columbia’s Medical Services Plan requires an application plus a waiting period before you become eligible for coverage.
 That’s why we usually recommend that newcomers to Canada obtain private health insurance, to cover them during the period before their MSP coverage begins.

-Once you’ve secured your British Columbia health card, the Medical Services Plan covers the cost of medically necessary services performed by doctors, and in some cases, midwives.
+For individuals who are covered and who have secured a British Columbia health card, the Medical Services Plan covers the cost of medically necessary services performed by doctors, and in some cases, midwives.
 It also covers:

 • Dental and oral surgery performed in a hospital